publiclab/publiclab-archive/notes/silentsairam/05-11-2019/how-to-delete-the-images-which-i-do-not-want-to-place-in-the-map.md

 ---
-title: "How to delete the images which I do not want to place in the map?"\ntagnames: 'ndvi, mapknitter, ballon-mapping, community-atlas, map-knitter, lat:12.919907, lon:77.59671'
+title: "How to delete the images which I do not want to place in the map?"

+tagnames: 'ndvi, mapknitter, ballon-mapping, community-atlas, map-knitter, lat:12.919907, lon:77.59671'
 author: silentsairam
 path: /notes/silentsairam/05-11-2019/how-to-delete-the-images-which-i-do-not-want-to-place-in-the-map.md
 nid: 19301